 This story has its remarkable features as well.
 A burglar had to be released from the Fresno County jail due the ignorance of the jury hearing his trial.
 The jury used a NOT GUILTY form to attempt to inform the judge that they were deadlocked on a decision.
 Irrespective of the jury’s intention they nonetheless declared the man NOT GUILTY and he was released.
 The prosecutor assured the court that he would have refiled the case had the court been properly informed.
 The tragedy came about through his release from jail when he was murdered.
 Justice, it seems, was not denied after all.

-CJLF, a legal and victims rights non-profit, sent out a newsletter in July detailing the adverse, and horribly harmful effects of Governor Brown’s Realignment/ AB109 legislation, showing definite crime increase rather than the positive results after its implementation in 2010 as maintained by the Governor.
-Read more …
+CJLF, a legal and victims rights non-profit, sent out a newsletter, “Victims’ Group: The Release of More Inmates Like Throwing Gas on a Fire,” in July detailing the adverse, and horribly harmful effects of Governor Brown’s Realignment/ AB109 legislation, showing definite crime increase rather than the positive results after its implementation in 2010 as maintained by the Governor.

 Gray Davis, the tarnished former California Governor, looks like a “law and order” kind of man compared to Governor Brown.
 When Davis served he only allowed a mere 2% of convicted killers to be released.
 Brown, however, looks wild by comparison with an 80% release of convicted killers.